steotia/go-analytics-crypto-api/README.md

 # go-analytics-crypto-api

 This repo, sets up an API, which returns data about Volume, High and Low growth rates of cryptocurrency pairs in a 5 minute interval.
+The API hits a mongo backend, where the time series data is persisted.

 ## Installation
 1. `docker build -t go-analytics-crypto-api -f Dockerfile .` => this creates local Docker image